Federer bids emotional farewell to tennis at Laver Cup

 “We had a great battle on the Centre Court at Wimbledon and you took me down in a tough five-setter and I just remember walking off the court feeling like I’d met my match,“ he said in a video posted on social media.

 “Truly a special player.
-Little did I know 20 years later that you’d have 20 majors, been number one for years, dominated our sport, basically do it all.”
+Little did I know 20 years later that you’d have 20 majors, been number one for years, dominated our sport, basically do it all.”-AFP

-Norway's Casper Ruud faces Sock in the first match of the Laver Cup on Friday before Greece's Stefanos Tsitsipas meets Argentina's Diego Schwartzman in the second singles match.

-Murray, making his debut at the Laver Cup, will play Australia's Alex de Minaur at the start of the night session before Federer and Nadal take to the court. - AFP